Happy Spring everyone!

-Clear the clutter: Throughout the fall and winter, your garden can be exposed to the elements and a collection of broken branches, leaves and leftover weeds can cover the flower beds.
-Your spring bulbs and plants should be popping out of the ground any day now, so the sooner you clean out the beds, the less chance you have of stepping on the growing plants and damaging them.
-Turn over the soil and clear away any unwanted pests such as slugs, snails or aphids and treat any infestations you may find.
+Throughout the fall and winter, your garden can be exposed to the elements and a collection of broken branches, leaves and leftover weeds can cover your flower beds.
+Your spring bulbs and plants should be popping out of the ground in the next couple of weeks, so cleaning out the beds will help lessen the chance of stepping on growing plants and damaging them.

-Fertilize: Once the ground thaws apply granular fertilizer around shrubs and perennials.
+Once the ground completely thaws you can apply granular fertilizer around shrubs and perennials.
 This will help your plants get the most out of the soil.

-Divide perennials: Right before new growth begins is an ideal time to dig and divide most perennial flowers – unless you already did so in late fall.
-Replant the divided plants and water well in their new home.
+Right before new growth begins (in later spring) is an ideal time to dig and divide most perennial flowers – unless you already did so in late fall.
+Replant the divided plants and water them well in their new home.
 The exception to dividing would be early season perennials that are already blooming.
 These are best divided after they are done blooming or in early fall.